joshuacords/opr/OPR-Riverside-Version.md

 4. Morale Test

 ### Movement
-Once all models in the Charging unit have moved, all models in the targeted unit that are not in base contact with it must move by up to 3" to get into base contant or as close as possible.
+Once all models in the Charging unit have moved, all models in the targeted unit that are not in base contact with it must move by up to 3" to get into base contact or as close as possible.

 ### Determine Attacks
 All models in the Charging unit within 2" of the targeted enemy attack with their melee weapons.